-Introduction to Geophysical Exploration (more info) is a traditional class for upper-level undergraduate students developed by Tom Boyd at the Colorado School of Mines that is augmented with network technology.
+Introduction to Geophysical Exploration ( This site may be offline. ) is a traditional class for upper-level undergraduate students developed by Tom Boyd at the Colorado School of Mines that is augmented with network technology.
 The explicit goal of the course is to lead students to understand how geophysicists work - the language, skills, and techniques they employ in solving real problems.

 The design of the course is intended to build knowledge as students accumulate specific information.
 Students take on the role of contractors, working in teams for a specific client.
 Their goal is to find abandoned mining tunnels below a site intended for housing development.
 Students develop survey design parameters, choosing from a variety of geophysical techniques to acquire data.
 An important element of the course design is that students are responsible to the client for the costs of their site assessment, so they need to do a basic cost-benefit analysis of the different techniques based on their own criteria.